All Souls College and the Radcliffe Camera with some plants in the foreground

 Graduate destinations

-The first intake of this course was in October 2021 and so there are no alumni as yet.
-However, area studies graduates have found employment in many and diverse fields including business, finance, law, civil service, journalism, government and industry.
+The first intake of this course was in October 2021, with the inaugural cohort graduating in 2023.
+As a result, there are now alumni who have successfully completed the course.
+Area studies graduates have found employment in many and diverse fields including business, finance, law, civil service, journalism, government and industry.

 Many OSGA graduates have also undertaken further research into subjects linked with area studies and have pursued successful careers in the academic world and education.